eclipse-tractusx/portal-shared-components/README.md

-# Catena-X Portal Shared UI Components
+# Portal Shared UI Components

-Contains the Shared UI Components that are used to build the [Portal Frontend](https://github.com/eclipse-tractusx/portal-frontend) and other applications in the Catena-X ecosystem.
+Contains the Shared UI Components that are used to build the [Portal Frontend](https://github.com/eclipse-tractusx/portal-frontend) and other applications in the Eclipse Tractus-X ecosystem.

 - Source Code: https://github.com/eclipse-tractusx/portal-shared-components
 - NPM Library: https://npmjs.com/package/@catena-x/portal-shared-components